top of page

 Meeting the Needs of Montana's Small Schools

 The Montana Small Schools Professional Development and Curriculum Consortium is one of the major programs of the Alliance.
 Starting in 1996, the Alliance has provided more than eight hundred day-long workshops to multi-grade school districts and small K-12 districts helping them create curriculum, instruction, and assessments, to meet state and federal standards.
 Each year the consortium has grown to serve more school districts.
-In 2020 the consortium is serving over 140 school districts throughout Montana in various programs.
+In 2025 the consortium is serving over 150 school districts throughout Montana in various programs.
 The MSSA developed a team of member teachers that continually aligns MSSA curriculum to the Montana Content Standards in all disciplines.
 The member section holds full K-12 curriculum, completely aligned.
-The Rural Schools Policy Manual is also included in consortium membership.
-Language for REAP and Title II grants are additional features of Consortium membership.
+Language for Accreditation and Title II grants are additional features of Consortium membership.